-DKLM has secured membership to the Law Society's Conveyancing Quality Scheme (CQS) - the mark of excellence for the home buying process.
+DKLM is accredited with the Law Society's Conveyancing Quality Scheme (CQS) - the mark of excellence for the home buying process.

 The Law Society introduced CQS to promote high standards in the home buying process.
 CQS improves efficiency with common, consistent standards and service levels and enables consumers to recognise practices that provide a quality residential conveyancing service.

 DKLM underwent rigorous assessment by the Law Society in order to secure CQS status, which marks the firm out as meeting high standards in the residential conveyancing process.

 Buying a home is one of the largest purchases anyone will make in their lifetime, so it is essential that it is done to the highest standard by a solicitor, qualified legal executive or licensed conveyancer.
 There are many different conveyancing service providers out there, making it difficult for home buyers to identify those which can ensure a safe and efficient level of service.